btemperli/fhnw_dbc/README.md

 ###Setup
-Copy all files from the folder block1/projekt/aufgabe1 in a new Folder.
+Copy all files from the folder
+> block1/projekt/aufgabe1
+in a new Folder.

 ###Run in Browser
-Open the file "aufgabe1-btemperli.xml" in a browser with File Access.
-You can open Chrome From Terminal with this code: open -a /Applications/Google\ Chrome.app --args --allow-file-access-from-files$
+Open the file [aufgabe1-btemperli.xml](https://github.com/btemperli/fhnw-dbc/blob/master/block1/projekt/aufgabe1/aufgabe1-btemperli.xml) in a browser with File Access.
+You can open Chrome From Terminal with this code:

+`open -a /Applications/Google\ Chrome.app --args --allow-file-access-from-files$`